-- Chop the mixed meat and fry it on the pan, use some oil if necessary.
+- Chop the mixed meat and fry it in the pan.
+(Use some oil if necessary.)

-- Add mixed meat to the pot.
+- Add the fried mixed meat to the pot.
 Add tomato puree, powidło (plum butter), salt, pepper, dried marjoram, and cumin.

-- Chop the mushrooms and add then to the pot.
+- Chop the mushrooms and add them to the pot.

 - Mix everything together.

-- Fry bigos on the pan.
+- Finally, fry the bigos in the pan.
 If you have a small pan, fry it partially.
-Don't skip this point!
-Frying bigos at the end is a secret to get the best flavor.
-It's believed that the more you fry, the better bigos you will get.
+Don't skip this bit!
+Frying the bigos at the end is the secret to getting the best flavor.
+It's believed that the more you fry it, the better bigos you will get.